electricimp/vscode/README.md

 Alternatively, follow these steps to install the plug-in manually:

-1. Use the Visual Studio Code extension folder:
+1. Use the Visual Studio Code Extension folder:
     - **macOS** *~/.vscode/extensions*
     - **Windows** *%USERPROFILE%\\.vscode\extensions*

 2. Follow the next steps:

-    - cd into Visual Studio Code extension folder.
+    - cd into Visual Studio Code Extension folder.
     - Clone the full GitHub source [repository](https://github.com/electricimp/vscode.git).
     - Checkout the `develop` branch in the git.
     - npm install .